ufal/npfl101/projects/2019-2000-winter/en-de-sports-translation/analysingResults.md

 ## Conclusion
 The following conclusions can be made on the above BLEU values.
-* Our domain specificly created translation model performs better than Google Translator
+* Our domain specifically created translation model performs better than Google Translator
 * Best translator over all is Deepl
 * To reach a better performance of the translation we should always consider sentence level translation.